-Creech has been on the SFA faculty since 1978 and is director and founder of the SFA Mast Arboretum, Ruby Mize Azalea Garden and Gayla Mize Garden.
-He is co-director of the Pineywoods Native Plant Center and was named SFA Regents Professor for the 2006-07 academic year.
+Creech has been at SFA since 1978 and is director and founder of the SFA Mast Arboretum, Ruby Mize Azalea Garden and Gayla Mize Garden.
+He also co-directs the Pineywoods Native Plant Center.

-Creech received his bachelor's and doctoral degrees from Texas A&M University and his master's degree from Colorado State.
-His research efforts have focused on blueberry germplasm and production studies, alternative crops and technology, crop nutrition, and evaluation of new plant materials for the South.
-He and his wife Janet are both active gardeners and love to travel.
+Creech received his bachelor’s and doctoral degrees in horticulture from Texas A&M University and his master’s degree from Colorado State University.
+His research efforts have focused on blueberry germplasm and production studies, alternative crops and technology, crop nutrition and evaluation of new plant materials for the South.
+He and his wife, Janet, are both active gardeners and love to travel.

-The Theresa and Les Reeves Lecture Series is normally held the third Thursday of each month at the Arthur Temple College of Forestry and Agriculture's SFA Mast Arboretum.
-However, due to the Christmas break, the lecture is being held the second Thursday in December.
+The Theresa and Les Reeves Lecture Series is held the second Thursday of each month at the Arthur Temple College of Forestry and Agriculture’s SFA Pineywoods Native Plant Center.
 A rare plant raffle will be held after the program.
-The lecture is free and open to the public, but donations to the Theresa and Les Reeves Lecture Series fund always are appreciated.
+The lecture is free and open to the public, but donations to the Theresa and Les Reeves Lecture Series Fund are appreciated.